PanBrowse/PanVA/README.md

 - `-p 8080:80`
   The image exposes port 80.
 This option maps that port to port 8080 on the host machine.
-- `-v /path/to/your/config.json:/panva/frontend/config.json`
-  Mounts your custom `config.json` file to the predefined path `/panva/frontend/config.json` that the application looks at.
 - `-v /path/to/your/data:/panva/api/data`
   Mounts your custom data directory to the predefined path `/panva/api/data` that the application looks at.
+- `-v /path/to/your/config.json:/panva/frontend/config.json`
+  Mounts your optional custom `config.json` file to the predefined path `/panva/frontend/config.json` that the application looks at.

 ## Building the application